agkozak/zsh-z/README.md

         'completion' \
         'prompt'

-Add a backslash to the end of the last line add `'zsh-z'` to the list, e.g.
+Add a backslash to the end of the last line add `'zsh-z'` to the list, e.g.,

     zstyle ':prezto:load' pmodule \
         'environment' \